-The Power LED does not come on.
-The card is not working
+The power LED does not come ON.
+The network adapter is not working

-If the LED indicators are not ON, the problem may be that the card is not connected or is not installed correctly.
+If the LED indicators are not ON, the problem may be that the network adapter is not connected or is not installed correctly.

-Make sure that the card is plugged firmly into the PCI slot of your computer.
-Check to see that the drivers for the card have been installed.
-Right-click on the My Computer icon on your notebook.
-Choose Properties and navigate to the Device Manager and see if your card is listed without any errors.
+Make sure that the network adapter is plugged firmly into the USB port of your computer.
+Check to see that the drivers for the network adapter have been installed.
+Right-click on the My Computer icon on your desktop.
+Choose Properties and navigate to the Device Manager and see if your network adapter is listed without any errors.
+If an error is indicated, contact Technical Support.

-The Link LED is blinking slowly and you cannot connect to a wireless network or the Internet
+The link LED is blinking slowly.
+You cannot connect to a wireless network or the Internet

-If your card appears to be functioning correctly, but you cannot connect to a network or you have a red wireless icon at the bottom of your screen, the problem may be that there is a mismatch between the network name (SSID) settings in your wireless network properties.
+If your network adapter appears to be functioning correctly, but you cannot connect to a network or you have a red wireless icon at the bottom of your screen, the problem may be that there is a mismatch between the network name (SSID) settings in your wireless network properties.

 Check the SSID settings to see if they match.
-The SSID is case-sensitive and the spelling on each computer must be exactly the same in order for the card to connect to the wireless router.
+The SSID is case-sensitive and the spelling on each computer must be exactly the same in order for the network adapter to connect to the wireless router (or access point).